NK-92

-The NK-92 cell line is an immortal cell line that has the characteristics of a type of immune cell found in human blood called ’natural killer’ (NK) cells.
-Blood NK cells and NK-92 cells recognize and attack cancer cells as well as cells that have been infected with a virus, bacteria or fungus.
-NK-92 cells were first isolated in 1992 in the laboratory of Hans Klingemann at the British Columbia Cancer Agency in Vancouver, Canada, from a patient who had a rare NK cell lymphoma and were subsequently developed into a continuously growing cell line.
+The NK-92 cell line is an immortalised cell line that has the characteristics of a type of immune cell found in human blood called 'natural killer' (NK) cells.
+Blood NK cells and NK-92 cells recognize and attack cancer cells as well as cells that have been infected with a virus, bacteria, or fungus.
+NK-92 cells were first isolated in 1992 in the laboratory of Hans Klingemann at the British Columbia Cancer Agency in Vancouver, Canada, from a patient who had a rare NK cell non-Hodgkin-lymphoma.
+These cells were subsequently developed into a continuously growing cell line.
 NK-92 cells are distinguished by their suitability for expansion to large numbers, ability to consistently kill cancer cells and testing in clinical trials.
 When NK-92 cells recognize a cancerous or infected cell, they secrete perforin that opens holes into the diseased cells and releases granzymes that kill the target cells.
 NK-92 cells are also capable of producing cytokines such as tumor necrosis factor alpha (TNF-a) and interferon gamma (IFN-y), which stimulates proliferation and activation of other immune cells.

 In clinical trials

-Several phase I clinical trials, conducted by experts in adoptive immunotherapy of cancer, have been performed.
+Several phase 1 clinical trials have been performed by experts in the field of adoptive immunotherapy of cancer.
 Hans Klingemann and Sally Arai completed a US trial at Rush University Medical Center (Chicago) in renal cell cancer and melanoma patients in 2008, and Torsten Tonn, MD and Oliver Ottmann, MD completed the European trial at the University of Frankfurt in patients with various solid and hematological malignancies in 2013.
-Armand Keating at Princess Margaret Hospital in Toronto conducted a trial wherein NK-92 cells were given to patients who had relapsed after autologous bone marrow transplants for leukemia or lymphoma.
-In all clinical trials so far, NK-92 cells were administered as a simple intravenous infusion, dosed two or three times per treatment course and given in the outpatient setting.
+Armand Keating at Princess Margaret Hospital in Toronto conducted a trial in which NK-92 cells were given to patients who had relapsed after autologous bone marrow transplants for leukemia or lymphoma.
+In all clinical trials so far, NK-92 cells were administered as a simple intravenous infusion, dosed two or three times per treatment course, and given in the outpatient setting.

-Of the 39 patients enrolled across the three studies, there were 2 serious (grade 3-4) side-effects during or after the short infusion of NK-92 cells.
-These resolved themselves and did not require the patients to discontinue treatment.
+Of the 39 patients enrolled across the three studies, 2 serious (grade 3–4) side-effects occurred during or after the infusion of NK-92 cells, the side effects disappeared afterward.
 The doses given to patients ranged from 1x108 cells/m2 to 1x1010 cells/m2 per infusion.
-Patients received between two and three infusion over a period of less than a week.
-About one third of the treated patients had a clinically meaningful responses with some of them becoming long term survivors.
+Patients received between two and three infusions over a period of less than a week.
+About one-third of the treated patients had clinically meaningful responses with some of them fully recovering.